Parker Keckeisen: 2024-2025

 After a record fifth Big 12 conference title, Keckeisen entered the 2025 NCAA tournament undefeated and as the second seed at 184 lb.
 Keckeisen started his fifth national tournament with a technical fall over Missouri's Colton Hawks 19–4.
 The next two rounds Keckeisen picked up major decisions over Dylan Fishback of North Carolina State 14-3 and Illinois's Edmond Ruth 13–5.
 In the semi-finals Keckeisen defeated Minnesota's Max McEnelly in an overtime thriller 4–1 to advance to his third straight 184 lb finals.
 In a matchup of returning NCAA champions, Keckeisen fell to Penn State's Carter Starocci 4–3.
 Keckeisen finished his collegiate career a five-time All-American and a five-time Big 12 champion.
 He holds the UNI record for highest winning percentage all-time (.956) and is third all-time in wins (133–6).

 Freestyle career

 Keckeisen competed early in his career at the 2019 Olympic Trials qualifier and the 2020 Senior National Championships.
-Keckeisen finished 2-2 and 1-2 respectfully before taking a break from freestyle during his collegiate career.
+Keckeisen finished 2-2 and 1-2 respectively before taking a break from freestyle during his collegiate career.
 In his first senior level competition since 2020, Keckeisen finished fourth at the 2025 US Open at 84 kg.
 Keckeisen, the four-seed in the bracket, cruised through his first three matches of the competition, defeating Jason Bynarowicz (Colorado Mesa WC), Daniel Williams (Navy WC) and Rocco Welsh (KD Training Center).
 Following a semifinal loss to top-seeded Kyle Dake (NLWC), Keckeisen rebounded with a 5-2 decision over former Iowa State wrestler Marcus Coleman (Cyclone RTC).
 In the third place match Keckeisen dropped to Chance Marsteller (New Jersey RTC) to take fourth place.